 Leading carriers including FedEx®, UPS™, and the USPS have each published their own guides on “Last Day to Ship” for the holiday season in 2020.
-The dates differ based on carrier and level of service.
+While this information primarily focuses on Christmas shipping cutoff dates, they differ based on the carrier and level of service.
 Be sure to backtrack for exactly the services you offer when calculating your own cutoff dates.
 Here are the general guidelines for 2020:

 |FedEx Overnight® (All service levels)||Wednesday, December 23|

 |FedEx SmartPost®||Wednesday, December 9|

 |UPS 2nd Day Air||Saturday, December 18|

 |UPS 3 Day Select||Sunday, December 19|

 |USPS Retail Ground Service||Tuesday, December 15|

 |Priority Mail Service||Saturday, December 19|